sdgamboa/taxPProValidation/discrete-binary/README.md

 # Discrete attributes of type "binary"

+The attributes of type "binary" are those with logical attribute values, i.e., TRUE or FALSE.
+An example is the "sphingolipid producing" attribute, which could have the values "sphingolipid producing--TRUE" or "sphingolipid producing--FALSE".

+Both TRUE and FALSE values are necessary since the
+ASR methods didn't perform well when only all TRUE or all FALSE values were used.

 The phytools package is used for the propagation of discrete attributes.
 Attributes of type "binary" are those with logical attribute values, i.e., TRUE and FALSE.
 An example is 'sphingolipid producing'.
-Both TRUE and FALSE values are necessary since the ASR didn't perform well when only TRUE or only FALSE values were used.

 The scripts here: